-All our texts today suggest one clear and practical principle: loving God involves doing practical justice in our world.
-But even our superficially Christian society is full of people who show little respect for love or justice.
-Political and economic life is ruled by values far from those of the Gospel.
-Greed, and fierce desire for power and profit can be seen in our daily papers.
-We are closer to the paganism mentioned in Paul's letter than we may imagine.
-Today no less than then, the world is hostile to what Jesus represents, and it is hard for us to take a stand even on important issues of justice and compassion.
-Our Lord shows love of God and genuine love of the other as two basic aspects of the same call.
-There can never be a contradiction between the two, even though one may sometimes feel trapped in a situation where a particular law of Church or State seems to create a contradiction.
+Our Scriptures today suggest one clear imperative: that loving God involves doing practical justice in our world.
+But even people who are superficially Christian often show little respect for love or justice.
+Political and economic decision are ruled by values far from sharing and fairness.
+Greed, and fierce scrabbling for power and profit can be seen in our daily papers.
+We are closer to the paganism described by St Paul than we may imagine.
+Today no less than then, public opinion is often hostile to what Jesus represents, making it hard to take a stand even on important issues of justice and compassion.
+For Jesus, love for God and love for others are two aspects of the same call.
+There is no contradiction between them, even though sometimes one feels trapped in a situation where a particular law of Church or State seems to conflict with fraternal love.

-An approach to the second commandment about love could be by reflecting on how we love ourselves.
-Love of neighbour becomes virtually impossible in the agone of self-hatred in which some fearful, discouraged people can find themselves.
-Loving the other as oneself only becomes possible if we have, or can grow into, a healthy, sane level of self-appreciation.
-This is a sound psychological principle, which should be mentioned in our churches even though Christian love transcends all the transient vogues of psychology.
-Its ideal is the example of Christ himself, with also his commitment to justice for the poor.
+We could start by reflecting on how we love ourselves.
+Love of neighbour becomes virtually impossible in the agony of self-hatred in which some unfortunate people can find themselves.
+Loving the other as oneself only becomes possible if we have a sane level of self-appreciation.
+This is a sound principle, which should be mentioned in church, even though Christian love transcends the transient vogues of psychology.
+Its ideal is the example of Christ himself, with his commitment to justice for the poor.

-Recent years have seen a dramatic increase in the number of immigrants who have come to live among us in Ireland.
-We have moved from a mono-cultural to a multi-cultural, multi-racial society.
-Today's readings invite us to reflect on how well we receive these strangers, make them feel at home in our society and in our church.
-"I was a stranger and you welcomed me."
+Recent decades have seen a dramatic increase in the number of immigrants coming to live among us in Ireland.
+We have changed from a mono-cultural to a multi-cultural, multi-racial society.
+Today’s readings invite reflection on how well we receive these strangers, make them feel at home in our society and in our church.
+“I was a stranger and you welcomed me.”
 They are distinct from us, and, often, different from us.
-The saying, "Birds of a feather flock together," expresses the evident truth that like attracts like.
-It is tempting to frequent the company of people like ourselves.
-Yet, the Lord gathered about himself a community of great diversity.
-Even within the twelve there was to be found a tax-collector and a zealot, men from opposite ends of the political spectrum.
-In a similar way, the Spirit of the Lord at work in our lives prompts us to connect with those who are different from us, as well as those who are like us.
-The one we find initially strange can reveal the Lord to us in surprising ways.
+The saying, “Birds of a feather flock together,” expresses the fact that “Like attracts like.”
+It is tempting to limit ourselves to the company of people like ourselves.
+But Jesus gathered a community of of very diverse characters.
+Even his inner twelve included a tax-collector and a zealot, men from opposite ends of the political spectrum.
+In a similar way, the Spirit of the Lord at work in our lives prompts us to connect with people of different background, as well as those who are like ourselves.
+The one we initially find strange can reveal surprising things to us.
 We pray this morning for a greater openness to the many ways the Lord comes to us in life.

-Life is becoming increasingly complex.
+Life today sometimes seems hopelessly complex.
 We value people who have the gift of getting beyond the multiple dimensions of an issue so as to zoom in on the heart of the matter.
 Such people prevent us from missing the wood for the trees.
 They are good at separating out what really matters from the things that are less important.
 They encourage us to invest our energies in what is really worthwhile, rather than allowing them to be dissipated by what is not significant.